photogpt/photogpt-blogs/content/posts/studio-quality-gym-photos-without-a-photoshoot-meet-your-ai-fitness-glow-up.md

 This isn’t just for gym rats (although we see you 💪).
 PhotoGPT’s AI fitness image generator works with all kinds of workout content:

-- Yoga & mindfulness
+* Yoga & mindfulness
-- CrossFit & functional training
+* CrossFit & functional training
-- Dance fitness & Zumba
+* Dance fitness & Zumba
-- Martial arts, boxing, calisthenics
+* Martial arts, boxing, calisthenics
-- Running, cycling, hiking — even fitness fashion
+* Running, cycling, hiking — even fitness fashion

 Just upload your photo, pick your theme, and let the AI turn up the heat.

 ### 📸 How to Create Your Own Fitness AI Photos

 No filter stacking, no Lightroom rabbit holes — just follow these steps:

 1. Go to [PhotoGPT](https://www.photogptai.com/)
-2. Upload a photo from your gym session, run, or yoga mat
+2. Upload [12-15 selfies](https://www.photogptai.com/guides/selecting-the-ideal-input-images) with well-lit clear face
 3. Select the **Fitness/Gym Photo** preset
 4. Choose your vibe: high-contrast, soft-tone, muscle definition, gym branding, etc.
 5. Watch your transformation generate in minutes